 In 2006, when the SOIU was originally conceived, the offender to trooper ratio was 120:1.
-In the ten years since the implementation of the SOIU, legislative changes requiring additional types of offenders to register, coupled with the growth of the sex offender population, has pushed the ratio of sex offenders to troopers to 255:1.
+In the ten years since the implementation of the SOIU, legislative changes requiring additional types of offenders to register, coupled with the growth of the sex offender population, has pushed the ratio of sex offenders to troopers to 267:1.
 To further ensure efficiency, each region was divided into areas or small geographical work units to ensure that manpower was distributed evenly within each region.

-Currently, the SOIU monitors, registers, re-registers, and verifies employment and residency of 10,239 sex offenders.
-The 2010 Manpower Augmentation Plan staffing model recommends the Department assign one trooper per 100 sex offenders living in Virginia communities.
-Implementation of this staffing model would require 62 additional troopers.
+Currently, the SOIU monitors, registers, re-registers, and verifies employment and residency of 10,674 sex offenders.
+The 2017 Manpower Augmentation Plan staffing model recommends the Department assign one trooper per 100 sex offenders living in Virginia communities.
+Implementation of this staffing model would require 67 additional troopers.

 Effective July 1, 2012, 43 civilian compliance officer positions within the SOIU were The positions were advertised in March, 2012 in anticipation of the newly created positions.
 The Department received 2,616 applications.
 The applicants were screened, interviewed and underwent a thorough background investigation.
 Twentyfour (24) compliance officers were hired on July 9, 2012.
 The compliance officers completed two weeks of training at the Virginia State Police Academy, receiving training in eighteen different topics, to include sex offender laws, methods of effective information gathering, database utilization, report writing, civil liability, ethics & leadership, and defensive tactics.
 Upon graduating, the compliance officers were assigned to SOIU troopers for completion of field training.
 An additional 15 compliance officers were hired October 15, 2012, and also completed their academy and field training.
 Over the last five years, some of the compliance officers have resigned, and more have been hired.
-Thirty-five (35) compliance officers are currently employed, with the vacant positions being the Fairfax, Petersburg, Danville, Franklin and two (2) positions in both the Richmond and Roanoke duty posts.
+Thirty-nine (39) compliance officers are currently employed, with the vacant positions being in the Petersburg, Williamsburg, Montgomery County, and Richmond duty posts.
 The Department is currently in the process of filling these positions.